Philippine Foreign Policy and Oil Crisis Debate

 Tone and Ethics

-The exhibition’s tone is at once erudite and sardonic.
-It delights in the paradoxes of policy: that rhetoric can be both balm and blinder, that alliances can be both lifeline and leash.
-The curators have a taste for anecdote; small stories — a fisherfolk cooperative’s LPG bill, a provincial bus driver’s route change — puncture the abstractions.
-These anecdotes are the show’s moral compass.
+The exhibition's tone is at once erudite and sardonic.
+It delights in the paradoxes of politics: that rhetoric can be both balm and blinder, that alliances can be both lifeline and leash.
+The curators have a taste for anecdote; small stories — a fisherman cooperative's LPG bill, a provincial bus driver's route change — puncture the abstractions.
+These anecdotes are the show's moral compass.
 They remind us that foreign policy is not merely a contest of statecraft but a ledger of everyday consequences.

 Ethically, the exhibition mostly succeeds because it refuses to reduce people to props.
 When it errs, it does so by over-indexing on elite gestures: summits, handshakes, and state visits.
 The show's critique of leadership is incisive, but it sometimes forgets the distributed agency of markets, corporations, and domestic institutions.
 In other words, the exhibition is strongest when it balances the macro and the micro; it falters when it privileges the macro to the exclusion of the human.